riomonet/react-testing/README.md

 to check wether a component can be rendered or crashes.

 ####  snapshot tests
-take snapshots and compare subsequent test executions with the snapshots
+take snapshots and compare subsequent renders with the snapshots

 ####  user interaction tests
+Testing actual events and desired change in output.
+Render -> find elements -> fire an event -> check changes